Combo test

 Nutrition

-- Hasty eating, lots of sugar, salt and saturated fats, and monotonous diets can compromise the intestinal barrier and increase the risk of intolerances.
+- Fast food, lots of salt, sugar and saturated fatty acids as well as a monotonous diet can impair the intestinal barrier and increase the risk of intolerances.

 - A balanced, plant-based diet and conscious eating support intestinal health and a balanced intestinal flora.

-- An unbalanced diet and processed foods promote micronutrient deficiencies.
+- An unbalanced diet and processed foods promote a micronutrient deficiency.

 - A wide selection of foods and gentle preparation promote the supply of nutrients.